stalane/efforce-bot/README.md

 }
 ```

-In between those quotes, instead of `'blah'`, paste the appropriate info from the Details page.
+In between those quotes, instead of `'replace'`, paste the appropriate info from the Details page.
 This is essentially the login information for the app.

 Now type the following in the command line in your project directory: